 Many scholars and organization have rated C.S.
 Lewis’s book The Abolition of Man as one of the top-ten, most important books written in the twentieth century.
 Lewis himself considered this book his favorite out of all his works.
 Any classical educator or leader should be familiar with Lewis’s criticism of modern education (particularly its relativism and rejection of objective value) and his argument for the preservation of the traditional, classical model of education that seeks to cultivate just virtues and affections in the souls of students so that they become fully human and men with—rather than without—chests.

-In this concise course, Dr. Steve Turley (humanities educator at Tall Oaks Academy in Delaware and professor of aesthetics at Eastern University) introduces and explains Lewis’s insights into education, beginning with a clear overview and then taking us chapter by chapter through the book.
+In this concise course, Dr. Steve Turley (humanities educator at Tall Oaks Academy in Delaware and adjunct professor of aesthetics at Eastern University) introduces and explains Lewis’s insights into education, beginning with a clear overview and then taking us chapter by chapter through the book.
 He concludes with a lecture showing how many of Lewis’s predictions about education have proved prescient and accurate.
 Turley also notes how the renewal of classical education is a reason for optimism, as many classical educators, schools, and homeschools are returning to the older way of education that Lewis advocates.

 This is a fitting course for any educator or leader who wants to more deeply understand the philosophy of the classical approach to education while also grasping the ways in which so much of modern education has deteriorated by rejecting the ideals of knowable and universal truth, goodness, and beauty.
 Viewers will also enjoy the discussions that follow each lecture featuring Dr. Christopher Perrin and Dr. Turley.

 This course is also available on Dr. Turley’s own teaching website, www.TurleyTalks.com.